Brandon-short/Brandon-short.github.io/ccna.md

 - MSTP
   - multiple spanning tree
   - optimizes PVST by mapping multiple VLANs to the same spanning tree instance
-  - hast RSTP built in for speedy convergence
+  - has RSTP built in for speedy convergence
   - 802.1w
   - used when you have hundreds or thousands of vlans
 - PVST
   - per vlan spanning tree
   - only supported ISL
   - separate 802.1d spanning tree instance for each vlan
+    - therefore each vlan has it's own root and own calculations
 - PVST +
   - supports ISL and 802.1q
 - BPDU